DistanceDevelopment/DSsim/README.md

 DOCUMENTATION
 -------------

 The documentation can be generated using roxygen2 (Nov 2013) but depending on the version of roxygen2 it may be necessary to manually remove the \alias{plot}, \alias{show}, \alias{summary} and \alias{print} lines from the .Rd files for the classes.
+Please note that updates in roxygen2 mean that it no longer works for DSsim.

 The classes defined in DSsim all have their own .Rd files named “Class-class.Rd”.